cmput415/GeneratorBase/README.md

 # GeneratorBase
 The base cmake setup for the generator assignment.

 Author: Braedy Kuzma (braedy@ualberta.ca)
+Updated by: Deric Cheung (dacheung@ualberta.ca)

 # Usage
 ## Building
 ### Linux
   1. Install git, java (only the runtime is necessary), and cmake (>= v3.0).
      - Until now, cmake has found the dependencies without issues.
-If you encounter an issue, let Braedy know and we can fix it.
+If you encounter an issue, let a TA know and we can fix it.
   1. Make a directory that you intend to build the project in and change into that directory.
   1. Run `cmake <path-to-Generator-Base>`.